 You’ll always form opinions, but they need to be flexible.
 They need to reflect the data, and the data available to us is always changing.

-Perspectives are the data.
-What you’ve experienced, what you’ve felt.
+Experiences are the data.
+What you’ve seen, what you’ve felt.
 By sharing the data itself, rather than your conclusions from it, you give other people more data on which to base their opinions.

 And stating your opinion also makes you less receptive to that data.
 When I used to do it, I felt a neurotic urge to defend my position when new information seemed to threaten it.
 Saying it locked it in place.
 But an opinion you’ve never stated can be changed without damaging your pride.